directus/directus/docs/guides/extensions/modules-build-portal.md

 };
 ```

-The `routes` give you the ability to use different vue files to render the page and receive props from the URI path.
+The `routes` give you the ability to use different Vue components to render the page and receive props from the URI path.
 The
 path will match anything after `/admin/landing-page/*`.
 For this reason, the default route will be our home page.

 Create a second route with the path as `:page` to catch anything like `/admin/landing-page/some-page` and use the same